godotengine/godot-docs/classes/class_editorplugin.rst

 - **scene_changed** **(** :ref:`Node<class_Node>` scene_root **)**

-Emitted when user change scene.
-The argument is a root node of freshly opened scene.
+Emitted when the scene is changed in the editor.
+The argument will return the root node of the scene that has just become active.
+If this scene is new and empty, the argument will be null.

 .. _class_EditorPlugin_scene_closed:

 - **scene_closed** **(** :ref:`String<class_String>` filepath **)**

-Emitted when user close scene.
+Emitted when user closes a scene.
 The argument is file path to a closed scene.

 Enumerations
 ------------